cbinsights/form-design-system/contributing/principles.md

 - Components should be consistent, **but not at the sacrifice of simplicity**.
 - Components should cover as many use cases as possible, but **completeness is not as important as simplicity**

-In short, this means that a component only needs to support the absolute minimum functionality before shipping. **Favor software designs that can be iterated on as needed instead of optimizing for complexity up-front.**
+This means that a component only needs to support the absolute minimum functionality before shipping.

+**Favor software designs that can be iterated on as needed instead of optimizing for complexity up-front.**

 ## Native web standards preferred
 You can do almost anything in javascript, but that doesn't mean you should.
 Components